 So what‘s missing?
 As a new form of capital raising, the distribution networks are not ready yet.
 As it stands, issuers have to invest in communication (time and/or marketing) and education to attract and convert investors.
 Investors need to be able to discover tokenized investment opportunities, and this is very difficult without professional marketplaces.
 Such marketplaces need to be digital to fully benefit from the capabilities of blockchain.
 Investors need to be able to onboard themselves and self-custody their tokenized assets.
 In an ideal world, they should be able to list and filter the offerings depending on their attributes, and participate in a compliant way.
 Robot advisors, neo-banks, DEX and specialized marketplaces will start listing tokenized investment opportunities one by one.

 Finally, asset managers and broker-dealers should be aware of the tokenized opportunities and include them in their investment strategies.
-In fact, these players could become the main drivers and users of these marketplaces.
-Thanks to blockchain, investors can give these actors direct access to trade their tokenized assets against other investment opportunities and/or use them as collateral.
+These players could become the main drivers and users of these marketplaces.
+They should also comprehend the legal and compliance needs to avoid investment errors.
+Additionally, just as non-digital assets are legally monitored, the SEC can investigate brokers and other financial professionals who are responsible for the securities laws associated with tokenized assets.

 Auditable quality of tokenized assets